Janis Joplin: Legacy in the 1970s

-According to Kim Chappell, a close friend of Caserta and Joplin, Caserta's book angered the Los Angeles heroin dealer whom she had described in detail in her book, including the make and model of his car.
+According to Kim Chappell, a close friend of Caserta and Joplin who is mentioned many times in Going Down With Janis, the 1973 publication of it angered the Los Angeles heroin dealer whom it describes in detail.
+The make and model of his car are included.
 According to Amburn, in 1973, a "carful of dope dealers" visited a Los Angeles lesbian bar that Caserta had been frequenting.
+Caserta was not on the premises at the time.
 Chappell, who was in the alley behind the bar, stated: "I was stabbed because, when Peggy's book came out, her dealer, the same one who'd given Janis her last fix, didn't like it that he was referred to and was out to get Peggy.
 He couldn't find her, so he went for her lover.
 When they realized who I was, they felt that my death would also hit Peggy, and so they stabbed me."
 Despite being "stabbed three times in the chest, puncturing both lungs," Chappell eventually recovered.

 According to Joplin's biographers, Caserta was among many friends of Joplin who did not become clean and sober until a long time after Joplin's death, while others died from overdoses.
 Although the wife of Big Brother guitarist James Gurley, who was Joplin's close friend, died from a heroin overdose in 1969, devastating Joplin, Gurley himself did not become clean and sober until 1984.
 Caserta survived "a near-fatal OD in December 1995", wrote Alice Echols.
 On January 13, 2000, Caserta appeared during a segment about Joplin on 20/20.
 In 2018, Caserta denounced Going Down With Janis as the pornographic fantasy of Dan Knapp, her co-author, and largely unreliable.
 During that year, the public had its first access to her own story via a memoir she co-wrote with Maggie Falcon titled I Ran into Some Trouble.
 It describes a long, friendly relationship with Joplin that only occasionally featured sexuality.

+Dan Knapp did write graphic descriptions of sexual acts between men and women and between two women, and went into detail about Joplin and Caserta, many months before Joplin's death, initiating a threesome with a New York man who was a "political activist."
+Despite Knapp's fixation, his information about Caserta avoiding Joplin on October 2, 3 and 4, 1970 is not contradicted by I Ran into Some Trouble.